Maintaining the health of area lakes

 Lake Washington Improvement Association

 Lake Washington is situated between the cities of Dassel and Darwin.
-The Lake Washington Improvement Association board meets at 7 p.m. the first Tuesday or Thursday of the month, from February through October (check website for the specific day).
-Annual meetings take place the first Saturday of May (with a pork chop dinner), and August (with a potluck).
-The meetings occur at the Dassel Rod and Gun Club.
+The Lake Washington Improvement Association board meets at 7 p.m. the first Tuesday or Thursday of the month, from February through October.
+Check the website listed below for specific dates.
+The annual meeting takes place the first Saturday of May, with a pork chop dinner; and August, with a potluck.
+The meetings take place at the Dassel Rod and Gun Club.

 Brooks Lake Area Association

-Brookes Lake, a 96-acre lake popular for swimming, fishing, and get-togethers, is located in the heart of Cokato.
-Since its establishment in 2006, the Association has been monitoring and testing lake quality and clarity, treating invasive species, restoring native vegetation, and planting rain gardens to work towards crystal-clear waters in the lake.
+Brooks Lake, a 96-acre lake popular for swimming, fishing, and get-togethers, is located in the heart of Cokato.
+Since its establishment in 2006, the association has been monitoring and testing lake quality and clarity, treating invasive species, restoring native vegetation, and planting rain gardens to work toward crystal-clear waters in the lake.

 An annual meeting takes place each spring, with a wrap-up meeting each fall.
-For more information, or to get involved, write to PO Box 462, Cokato, MN 55321; email firstname.lastname@example.org; or, visit the website at www.brookslake.info.
+For more information, or to get involved, write to PO Box 462, Cokato, MN 55321, or email firstname.lastname@example.org.

 Cokato Lake Improvement Association

 Cokato Lake is a 589-acre lake located north of Cokato on Wright County Road 4.
-The Cokato Lake Improvement Association meets quarterly, with its annual meeting scheduled for Saturday, Aug.
-19 at the Cokato Lake RV Resort.
+The Cokato Lake Improvement Association meets quarterly.

 Lake Stella Homeowners Association